-Bargaining unit employees shall be paid for Unofficial Functions worked pursuant to Section No. 2-57, Code of Ordinances as may be amended from time to time at the rate the City charges to outside organizations, when acting as a supervisor.
-When an employee is not acting as a supervisor, he/she shall be paid at the normal rate of pay for Unofficial Functions, as defined in the Police Officers' and Corporals' collective bargaining agreement.
-If an Unofficial Function requires four (4) or more officers, one shall be a Sergeant or Lieutenant and be paid the rate as a supervisor.
+Bargaining unit employees shall be paid for Unofficial Functions worked pursuant to Section No. 2-57, Code of Ordinances as may be amended from time to time.
+When an employee is not acting as a supervisor, the employee shall be paid at the normal rate of pay identified in the Police Officers' and Corporals' collective bargaining agreement for Unofficial Functions.
+If an Unofficial Function requires four (4) or more officers, one shall be a Sergeant or Lieutenant and be paid the rate as a supervisor, which shall be an additional twelve dollars (\$12.00) per hour.
 If, in the discretion of the City, a supervisor is required regardless of the number of officers required for an Unofficial Function, the supervisor shall be paid the supervisor rate as stated above.